Xeon Silver 4112 vs Apple M1 Pro

 Questions & comments

-Here you can ask a question about Apple M1 Pro or Xeon Silver 4112, agree or disagree with our judgements, or report an error or mismatch.
+Here you can ask a question about M1 Pro or Xeon Silver 4112, agree or disagree with our judgements, or report an error or mismatch.